Free video lessons on the American English Consonants

 Learn the American Accent!
 Nasal Plosion and the Glottal Stop

 If you look at the spelling of the words "eden" and "eaten", you would think their pronunciations would be completely different - but they're very similar!
-These words are "minimal pairs", which means they differ by one sound only.
 "Eden" has nasal plosion, and "eaten" has a glottal stop.
-But other than that, they sound the same!
-Learn the difference between nasal plosion and the glottal stop in words that are minimal pairs, and then perfect your American accent with word and sentence practice at the end of this video!
+Learn how to pronounce these tricky sounds in this video!

 Your #1 Go-To Guide to the Dark L